Eliot-M/Optimisation_Levenshtein/README.md

 # Optimisation_Levenshtein
-Python script improvments to reduce time and computations when distance is bounded.
+Python script improvments to reduce time and computations when distance is bounded (i.e when using Levenshtein distance as a treshold for similarity).

 ## the Levenshtein Distance